simk2020/Fitness-Tracker/README.md

 # Fitness-Tracker
-Fitness Tracker

-password : Workout123

-mongodb+srv://workout_admin:Workout123@cluster0.srpfq.mongodb.net/workoutTracker?retryWrites=true&w=majority

-# NoSQL Homework: Workout Tracker

-For this assignment, you'll create a workout tracker.

-You have already been provided with the front end code in the `Develop` folder.

-This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.

-## User Story
+## Description:

-* As a user, I want to be able to view create and track daily workouts.
+As a user, I want to be able to view create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.

 ## Business Context